-K Sebastian Janikowski is the Raiders' all-time scoring leader with 1,632 career points, just the 16th player in NFL history to total 1,600 points.
+K Sebastian Janikowski is the Raiders' all-time scoring leader with 1,637 career points, which ranks 15th on the NFL's all-time scoring list.

 Janikowski has posted eight seasons of 100-or-more points in his career, including a personal- and franchise-high of 142 in 2010.
 He has never totaled less than 70 points in any full campaign.